UWPCE-PythonCert/SystemDevelopment/_sources/unicode.txt

    In [86]: str is bytes
    Out[86]: True

-``bytes`` is there for py3 compatibility - -but it's good for making your intentions clear, too.
+``bytes`` is there for py3 compatibility -- but it's good for making your intentions clear, too.